ibrahimcesar/react-quicklink/README.md

 ## Why

 Specially for Server Side Rendering Apps, with a lot of content, navigation between pages is not as performant as single page applications, this technique makes possible to fine tunning your perceived speed and a better experience for your users.
-As a component you can have control in which links and origins you want to target and not loading every link it finds (which is a very expensive task if you have a lot of links in a page).
+As a component you can have control in which links and origins you want to target and not loading every link it finds (which is a very expensive task if you have a lot of links in a page) -- which met my expectations and needs, and hopefully yours too.
 An adaptive loading way of anchors work for a better navigation.

+Prefer a Higher Order Component (HOC)?

+Great, this you'll be the sight choice for you: https://github.com/HOUCe/react-quicklink-component/

 ## Basic usage